 - 1 tsp light soy sauce

-- 1/2 tsp fish sauce (if not using this, add a bit more light soy sauce)
+- 1/2 tsp fish sauce (if not using this, use additional 1/2 light soy sauce)

 - 1/2 tbsp Chinese wine

-2. Heat oil in wok, and saute the garlic and ginger until fragrant.
+- Heat oil in wok, stir fry garlic and ginger until fragrant.

-3. Add cabbage stems and stir fry for a minute or two until the stems start to soften.
+- Add the non-leafy cabbage (white portion) for a minute or two until they start to soften.

-4. Add cabbage leaves, enoki mushrooms and sauce (A).
-Cover and let it simmer for a few minutes until the cabbage is tender.
+- Add cabbage leaves, enoki mushrooms and Seasonings (A).
+Cover and let everything simmer for a few minutes until the cabbage is tender.

 yeah, simple and homely dish.
 I used to see napa cabbage at supermarkets and have been wondering how to cook it.
 Will try it out – thanks for sharing.